-I don’t know where I hoped to be or imagined being at the end of this hike, meaning an actual physical location.
-I guess that answer turned out to be Elk Garden 17.32 miles in on the Mount Rogers/Grayson Highlands AT trail.
-But it felt we were somewhere else, somewhere more significant.
+I don’t know where I hoped to be or imagined being at the end of this hike, the end meaning an actual physical location.
+I know that answer: Elk Garden, 17.32 miles in on the Mount Rogers/Grayson Highlands AT trail.
+But it felt we were somewhere else too, somewhere more significant.

 While this trip was hard and grueling and painful, it was also special, well worth it.
 That’s why no matter what anyone says, I know we did end it on a high note.
 I left the AT in the back seat of a minivan wearing my pee pants, windows down, hair blowing in the cool breeze, Andy’s hand in mine.
 I left feeling happy, hopeful, free.
 So no matter what anyone says, we knew we set a goal far beyond what we may have been able to accomplish.
 But in the end, we did better than we expected.

 And so when the van parked and we got out, we strolled up and down the sidewalk of Damascus, population 900, pointing out the different bricks that were removed and replaced with various AT stones, messages immortalized from other hikers.

 And when we were done, we walked hand-in-hand to our car then retold our tale to each other the entire drive back.
 It was our hike, our laughter I heard, our smiles and our love I saw.
 So I’m grateful — Extraordinarily grateful we found each other, grateful we went, grateful we have this story.
 Because, of all advice they tell you, this is the top one: Hike your own hike.
 And that’s exactly what we did.